If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

 They didn't have more children together, but they blended their families, and Steenburgen has called her husband "an amazing father, an amazing stepfather and an amazing grandfather."

 Danson officiated at Lilly McDowell's 2010 wedding to Charles Walton at the family homestead on Martha's Vineyard, and stepsister Kate was matron of honor.
 Father of the bride Malcolm McDowell and his three sons with third wife Kelley Kuhr were there to complete the sprawling modern family vibe.
-And perhaps Hillary was busy with Secretary of State business and therefore couldn't make it, but Bill Clinton was among the guests.

 On the flip side, both Danson daughters joined Lilly and Charlie when Steenburgen was honored with a star on the Hollywood Walk of Fame in 2009.